GET TO KNOW THE STEPS OF THE MAPBIOMAS COLOMBIA METHODOLOGY

 The spatial filter aims to increase the spatial consistency of the data by eliminating isolated or border pixels.
 Neighborhood rules are defined that can lead to a change in pixel classification.
 For example, a pixel that has less than two out of the nine neighboring pixels in the same class will be reclassified to the predominant class in the neighborhood.
 Each panel in each year and for each class of use is subjected to spatial filtering.

 In this step, the maps of each class are integrated into a single map, which represents the coverage and land use of each territory for each year.
 Prevalence rules are applied: Thus, if the same pixel is classified into two distinct class maps, it is possible to define which one belongs to the final map.
-The prevalence rules may vary according to the peculiarities of the biomes, themes or regions.
+The prevalence rules may vary according to the peculiarities of the themes or regions.
 The integration is done for each year of the series and generates an integrated map for each year usually saved as a single ASSET with the number of annual layers of the period analyzed.
 The integrated map goes through a further step of spatial filtering to clean the edges and loose pixels as a consequence of the integration process.

 To understand changes in land cover and land use, maps are produced with class transitions between different pairs of selected years.
-It is thus possible to visualize the dynamism of the territory, and answer questions such as how much of the forest has turned pasture from one year to another, for example, among other changes in the landscape Transition maps are produced pixel by pixel and after finalized also pass through a spatial filter to eliminate isolated transition or border pixels.
+It is thus possible to visualize the dynamism of the territory, and answer questions such as how much of the forest has turned agriculture and pasture mosaic from one year to another, for example, among other changes in the landscape Transition maps are produced pixel by pixel and after finalized also pass through a spatial filter to eliminate isolated transition or border pixels.
 From these maps are constructed the transition matrices for each region, state, municipality and other territorial courts available on the MapBiomas Colombia platform.